 The Countertop & Backsplash

-The kitchen countertop and backsplash are Oriental White quartzite from Select Surfaces Corp.
+The kitchen countertop and backsplash are Oriental White Quartzite from Select Surfaces Corp.
 We chose to run the countertop up to the ceiling and I’m obsessed with how it looks; it’s also super easy to keep clean since there are no grout lines to worry about!
 I love the brown veining in the stone, because it adds warmth and ties in well with our light oak island.
-We learned that quartzite is quite durable, and this is proving to be true, however this exact stone does stain.
-We ended up getting it sealed, and although it’s not 100% stain resistant, it does make a difference.
+We had it sealed, and although it’s not 100% stain or scratch resistant, it does make a big difference.

 The Breakfast Nook